Back to guides

 - [ ] GitHub OAuth flow completes

-- [ ] Sessions created properly
+- [ ] Sessions created with existing JWT pattern

-Phase 3: Implementation (/4_implement_plan)
+Phase 3: Implement the Plan (/4_implement_plan)

 /4_implement_plan